What is TTL? How Does It Impact DNS Propagation?

 Follow the best practices to manage the TTL effectively.

 Understanding and managing TTL settings are crucial for DNS administration.
 By strategically adjusting TTL values, you can control the speed of DNS propagation and balance the load on your DNS infrastructure.
-Try the given suggestions, and in case you need more help, contact the WEMASY team for better assistance.
+If you need help with any of this, the WEMASY team can assist.